HenrikSamuelsson/reading-head-first-design-patterns-2nd-ed/README.md

 ### Sharpen Your Pencil - Inheritance Disadvantages

-The ticked checkboxes indicates an disadvantages of using *inheritance* to provide Duck behaviour?
+The ticked checkboxes indicates an disadvantages of using *inheritance* to provide Duck behaviour:

 - [x] Code is duplicated across subclasses.
   - For example the overridden `fly()` method in `RubberDuck` and `DecoyDuck`, being identical.